Salmon fishing and bear viewing at Lake Clark National Park

 There are many lodges that arrange all the necessary gear and transportation including the flight.
 Camping isn’t recommended if you’re not experienced camping in bear habitat.
 There are also bear viewing tours departing from Anchorage if you’re not interested in fishing or staying multiple nights.

-If you’re staying at a fishing lodge, all fishing gear are included.
+If you’re staying at a fishing lodge, all fishing gear is included.
 The packing list is different depending on the weather and season but here are some essentials.